Evolutionary neuroscience: Visual perception

-Auditory Perception
+Auditory perception

-The organization of the human auditory cortex is divided into core, belt and parabelt.
+The organization of the human auditory cortex is divided into core, belt, and parabelt.
 This closely resembles that of present-day primates.

 The concept of auditory perception resembles visual perception very similarly.
 Our brain is wired to act on what it expects to experience.
 The sense of hearing helps situate an individual, but it also gives them hints about what else is around them.
 If something moves, they know approximately where it is and by the tone of it, the brain can predict what moved.
-If someone were to hear leaves rustling in a forest, the brain might interpret that sthatound as being an animal which could be a dangerous factor, but it would simply be another person walking.
+If someone were to hear leaves rustling in a forest, the brain might interpret that sound as being an animal which could be a dangerous factor, but it would simply be another person walking.
 The brain can predict many things based on what it is interpreting, however, those predictions may not all be true.

-Language Development
+Language development

 Evidence of a rich cognitive life in primate relatives of humans is extensive, and a wide range of specific behaviours in line with Darwinian theory is well documented.
 However, until recently, research has disregarded nonhuman primates in the context of evolutionary linguistics, primarily because unlike vocal learning birds, our closest relatives seem to lack imitative abilities.
 Evolutionary speaking, there is great evidence suggesting a genetic groundwork for the concept of languages has been in place for millions of years, as with many other capabilities and behaviours observed today.

 While evolutionary linguists agree on the fact that volitional control over vocalizing and expressing language is a quite recent leap in the history of the human race, that is not to say auditory perception is a recent development as well.
 Research has shown substantial evidence of well-defined neural pathways linking cortices to organize auditory perception in the brain.
 Thus, the issue lies in our abilities to imitate sounds.

 Beyond the fact that primates may be poorly equipped to learn sounds, studies have shown them to learn and use gestures far better.
 Visual cues and motoric pathways developed millions of years earlier in our evolution, which seems to be one reason for our earlier ability to understand and use gestures.

-Cognitive Specializations
+Cognitive specializations

 Evolution shows how certain environments and surroundings will favor the development of specific cognitive functions of the brain to aid an animal or in this case human to successfully live in that environment.

 Cognitive specialization in a theory in which cognitive functions, such as the ability to communicate socially, can be passed down genetically through offspring.
 This would benefit species in the process of natural selection.
-As for studying this in relation to the human brain, it has been theorized that very specific social skills apart from language, such as trust, vulnerability, naviation, and self-awareness can also be passed by offspring.
+As for studying this in relation to the human brain, it has been theorized that very specific social skills apart from language, such as trust, vulnerability, navigation, and self-awareness can also be passed by offspring.